dataset-ninja/food-recognition/README.md

-# food-recognition
+# Food Recognition 2022

-Food Recognition 2022: Dataset
+Food Recognition 2022 is a dataset for semantic segmentation tasks.